Organic Food Gardens - What are we up to?

 Organic farming is based on holistic, ecologically balanced agricultural principles involving soil fertility, crop rotation, and natural pest control.
 The basis for organic farming is actually very simple: Allow nature to do what nature does best.
 Through our organic food garden projects, we help individuals and families to produce food in a sustainable way making use of land and resources that are available to them.

 October 2020, after the first good rain in a very long time.
+And then the drought came again!

 First the Basics